DEBUNKING THE GENDER WAGE GAP

 A disagreeable person is more likely to choose a career such as a lawyer, considering they thrive in argumentative environments.
 Lawyers get paid more nurses, whether that should be the case is debatable of course.

-On average taken from a large sample, agreeable individuals prefer working with people, whereas disagreeable people are more interested in things and working alone.
-That’s why men are more likely to go into STEM fields (science, technology, engineering, and mathematics) than women.
+On average, taken from a large sample, agreeable individuals prefer working with people.
+Disagreeable people are more interested in things and working alone.
+That’s why men are more likely to go into STEM fields (science, technology, engineering, and mathematics).
 STEM fields pay more in the current job climate as they are in high demand.

-Women are more neurotic than men, statistically on average, of course.
+Women are more neurotic than men, statistically on average.
 Women are more likely to have a lower tolerance for stress and be more susceptible to mental health problems caused by stress.
 Higher-paying jobs can often come with more stress than lower-paying jobs.

 Men may choose more stressful careers, but highly neurotic women may shy away from them.
-Plenty of women can handle stress and work in stressful careers though (I can hear the feminists about to explode), we’re making a generalization here, but a statistically significant one, nevertheless.
+Plenty of women can handle stress and work in stressful careers though (I can hear the feminists about to explode).
+We’re generalizing here, but it is statistically significant, nevertheless.

 I hear you saying: